Managing Pet Separation Anxiety - Helping Dogs and Cats Stay Calm When Home Alone

 2. Practice Short Absences

 Start with 5 minutes, then 10, then 30, gradually extending.
 Repeated experiences of "the owner always comes back" progressively reduce anxiety.
-(Books on pet behavior can also be helpful)
+Books on pet behavior can also be helpful.
+Setbacks during practice, where your pet manages one day but regresses the next, are normal.
+Don't panic; simply return to the last successful duration and rebuild.

 3. Make Alone Time Positive

 Provide special treats or toys given only during departures.
 A puzzle toy stuffed with food shifts focus from the owner's absence to the reward, transforming alone time into a positive experience.
-(Books on dog training offer concrete techniques)
+Books on dog training offer concrete techniques.
+However, if anxiety is too intense, your pet may not touch the treat at all.
+Untouched treats upon your return signal that the anxiety level remains high.

 Assessing Separation Anxiety Severity